visit/citybreak-online-doc/_includes/widgets.md

 <script async type="text/javascript" src="//[online-host]/[culture]/activitytransportwidget/searchform?cbisProductId=[ID]"></script>
 ```
-Use for iTicket transport products.
+Use for iTicket transport products that is not migrated to iTicket Bookingflow.

 | Parameter             | Type   | Example Value | Description                                                                                   |
 |----------------------|--------|----------------|-----------------------------------------------------------------------------------------------|